Best Dry Waterproof Bag for Snorkeling

 Another alternative is the Underwater Kinetics 206 UltraBox.
 It’s rated to be dry down to 15 feet.
 That is enough for any snorkeling trip.

-During any trip make sure that the seals are clean of any dirt, hair or other items before you close the box or bag.
+During any trip make sure that the seals are clean of any dirt, hair, or other items before you close the box or dry snorkeling bag.
 A container that was dry a minute ago can flood the next time if there’s anything preventing the seal from closing tight!

-These bags and containers are not that expensive.
+These dry bags and containers are not that expensive.
 It’s best to put your cell phone, etc. into a waterproof container which you can then keep in a bag that is easier to attach to yourself or combine several dry containers in them.
-Even if you don’t want or can’t get a container as an inside protection then put your valuables in a Ziploc bag before putting them into your dry bag.
+Even if you don’t want or can’t get a container then put your valuables in a Ziploc bag before putting them into your dry bag.